 Extract taken from, ‘The Handbook of Modern British Painting,’ Edited by Aland Windsor.

 More recently I lived and worked in Dulwich, south-east London and have spent the last three years working in West Sussex.
+As of January 2019 I am now living and working in south London.

 Notable Recent Exhibitions: